Volunteer journey mapping: managing experiences with NGOs

 - Even though they cannot be remunerated for their work, but is there anything good we can do for them along their journey?

-How to create a journey map for volunteer management
+How to create a volunteer journey map

+Like on any other map, there is some basic information that should be visualized on any journey map: steps, touchpoint and most importantly the emotional journey of the persona.
 The following type of information can help you on a journey map to analyze volunteer management.

 Make sure you are tackling all necessary phases of voluntary engagement, including the onboarding phase, training, and the phase after the volunteer has left.
 This helps to make sure that your efforts towards the volunteer do not disappear right after the onboarding.